thiyangt/statisticalConsultancyUSJ/content/about/_index.md

 - Consultations are conducted by appointment only.

 - The service is provided subject to the availability of consultants.
-The SCS-SJP reserves the right to terminate or refuse service.
+The SCS-SJP reserves the right to refuse service.

 - The consultant team does not act as the supervisor of any student.

 - **Students are required to obtain approval from their supervisors before requesting consultancy services.**

+- SCS-SJP reserves the right to discontinue any assistance, analysis, or meetings of student applicants without the input and regular contact and meetings with the research project supervisor(s).

 - It is the responsibility of the client to provide ample time for statistical consulting, and to inform the consultant of any deadlines.